Lorentz force velocimetry: Introduction

 The use of magnetic fields in flow measurement date back to the 19th century, when in 1832 Michael Faraday attempted to determine the velocity of the River Thames.
 Faraday applied a method in which a flow (the river flow) is exposed to a magnetic field (earth magnetic field) and the induced voltage is measured using two electrodes across the same flow.
-This method is the basis of the one of the most successful commercial applications in flow metering known as the inductive flowmeter.
+This method is the basis of one of the most successful commercial applications in flow metering known as the inductive flowmeter.
 The theory of such devices has been developed and comprehensively summarized by Prof. J. A. Shercliff in the early 1950s.
 While inductive flowmeters are widely used for flow measurement in fluids at room temperatures such as beverages, chemicals and waste water, they are not suited for flow measurement of media such as hot, aggressive or for local measurements where surrounding obstacles limit access to the channel or pipe.
 Since they require electrodes to be inserted into the fluid, their use is limited to applications at temperatures far below the melting points of practically relevant metals.

 The Lorentz force velocimetry was invented by the A. Shercliff.
 However, it did not find practical application in these early years up until recent technical advances; in manufacturing of rare earth and non rare-earth strong permanent magnets, accurate force measurement techniques, multiphysical process simulation software for magnetohydrodynamic (MHD) problems that this principle could be turned into a feasible working flow measurement technique.
 LFV is currently being developed for applications in metallurgy as well as in other areas.

 Based on theory introduced by Shercliff there have been several attempts to develop flow measurement methods which do not require any mechanical contact with the fluid,.
 Among them is the eddy current flowmeter which measures flow-induced changes in the electric impedance of coils interacting with the flow.
 More recently, a non-contact method was proposed in which a magnetic field is applied to the flow and the velocity is determined from measurements of flow-induced deformations of the applied magnetic field,.